NatureScot's InformedDECISION™

 Frequently Asked Questions

-A longer list of Frequent Asked Questions is available.
+A longer list of Frequently Asked Questions is available.

 The Artificial Intelligence element of the platform is used by our case officers to present them with a range of similar cases.
 This shortens the time we spend searching manually and increases the consistency of our response.
 It is a large language model, not generative AI: there is a human making the decision.
 Here is a statement on how the AI is used.

 When you make an application we use the terms “filtering in” and “filtering out” to refer to whether your case is referred to a case officer or the platform confirms you do not need to consult us.
-To understand the logic behind this please look at this document.
+To understand the logic behind this please look at the blue segment called "do you need to consult us or not?"

 The platform has been piloted from June 2023-January 2025.
 NatureScot’s South Operations region piloted, along with five local authorities, Scottish Forestry’s South Conservancy, two private consultancies, and all SSSI owner/occupiers in the area.